theotricou/Ghost_branch_length/Anopheles/README.md

 * `ms_simulation.R` reads ms_command.R and contains all the functions, described in the header of the file.

+* `species_tree` is the newick species tree used for this analysis.

 * `ingroup_int_final.txt` is the dataset produced by simulating only ingroup introgression

 * `ghost_int_final.txt` is the dataset produced by simulating only ghost introgression from outside the trîplet chosen